La Toya Jackson (album): Reception

+Billboard noted that "the pretty younger sister of the singing Jacksons debuts here with a well-produced set of crossover pop soul.
+The mix of tempos complements Jackson's versatile style...her singing, especially on some of the subdued ballads, conveys much soul."

+Cashbox stated that "The Jackson's little sis' has gladly received the help of such L.A. area heavies as Stevie Wonder, Ray Parker, Patrice Rushen and brother Michael guide her through that crucial debut release.
+Via superb coaching and backing from some strong session players, La Toya's little girl voice should become a B/C radio staple.
+Lots of strong cuts on the disc, but the songs produced by Michael Jackson, "If You Feel The Funk" and "Night Time Lover" are the most infectious."

 In its review, The Evening Independent said that Jackson has "an attractive, pleasant voice that is mature and controlled."
 Allmusic said Jackson "has an obvious enthusiasm for the songs that comes through consistently.
 That factor, along with the strong cast of musicians and some memorable tunes, makes this an overall enjoyable set."

+Charts

+The album peaked at #116 on the Billboard 200, #26 on the Billboard Top Black Albums chart, and #178 in the UK.
+It spawned two singles: "If You Feel the Funk" and "Night Time Lover".

 "If You Feel the Funk" performed modestly on the charts, narrowly missing out on the Billboard Hot 100 at #101.
 However, it peaked at #17 on the Billboard Dance/Club Play chart and #40 on the Billboard R&B chart.
 It also reached #42 in Germany and #18 in the Netherlands.
 "If You Feel the Funk" was also released as a 12" single in the United Kingdom where it failed to chart.
 The follow-up single, "Night Time Lover" failed to generate attention, despite brother Michael singing on the track (who was at the time generating critical and public acclaim for his album Off the Wall).
 It peaked at #59 on the Billboard R&B chart.